 How to Manage Your Risk with Contractor Acceptance (7 Steps)

-Consumer construction lending is quickly becoming the mortgage industry’s most sought after loan product.
-Every GSE and agency has a consumer-related construction loan product available and they are growing in popularity due to consumer demand, talent recruiting, and attractiveness in the secondary mortgage market.
-So whether you’re talking about new construction or renovation, lenders are excited about the new wave of construction lending.
+Consumer construction loans are quickly becoming the mortgage industry’s most sought after loan product.
+Every GSE and agency has a consumer-related construction to permanent loan product available and they are growing in popularity due to consumer demand, talent recruiting, and their attractiveness in the secondary mortgage market.
+So whether you’re considering new construction or renovation, lenders are excited about the new wave of construction lending.

-These construction loan products are nothing new to the industry, but many of these programs are undergoing major overhauls to meet the growing urgency of the national housing shortage.
-There’s no doubt that construction lending has inherent risks and potential pitfalls but much of this can be avoided by simply following industry best practices and developing processes that incorporate good pre-closing risk management.
+These construction loan products are nothing new to the industry, but many of these programs are undergoing major overhauls to meet the growing urgency caused by the national housing shortage.
+There’s no doubt that the construction loan process has inherent risks and potential pitfalls, but much of this can be avoided by simply following industry best practices and developing programs that incorporate effective pre-closing risk management strategies.

 MAKE SURE YOUR CONTRACTOR MEASURES UP BEFORE THEY BREAK GROUND

-Construction lending takes on many different forms, but for purposes of this article, I will be referencing consumer construction loans specifically, like the Fannie Mae or USDA Single-Close construction to perm loans, which is made to the consumer (borrower) and gives them the ability to choose a General Contractor to build their home.
+Construction lending takes on many different forms, but for purposes of this article, consumer construction loans are the focus–specifically, loans like the Fannie Mae or USDA Single-Close construction to permanent loans.
+These loans are made directly with the consumer (borrower) which give them the ability to choose a general contractor to build their home.

-The borrower selecting their own General Contractor presents a level of unknown risk to the lender since the lender has not qualified the contractor, and the success of a completed project is dependent on the contractor completing the home on time and on budget.
-This risk can be mitigated with a review process known as Contractor Acceptance –not to be confused with contractor “approval” since the lender is not approving the contractor.
+The borrower selecting their own contractor places a level of unknown risk onto the lender since the success of a project is dependent on the contractor completing the home on time and on budget.
+This risk can be mitigated with a review process known as contractor acceptance–not to be confused with contractor approval.

-Relying on word-of-mouth referrals or online reviews isn’t enough.
+It’s a bad idea to rely only on word-of-mouth referrals or online reviews through this process.
 Finding a trustworthy contractor takes thorough research and a sound contractor acceptance review process.
-Here are six simple steps to follow:
+Here are seven simple steps to follow:

-Every construction loan should have contractor acceptance review performed.
-Providing well-documented information to the borrower and contractor during the application process will allow all parties to know how the loan program works, what role the lender plays, and how the contractor will get paid.
-This is a great time to provide the contractor with a Contractor Questionnaire so they can prepare the necessary documents and authorize the review process.
+Every construction loan should have a contractor acceptance review performed.
+Providing well-documented information to the borrower and contractor during the application process allows all parties to know how the construction loan process works, what role the lender plays, and how/when the contractor is paid.
+This is a great time to provide the contractor with a contractor questionnaire so they can prepare the necessary documents and authorize the review process.